 The Leem is the French pharmaceutical Industry Association and federates more than 95 per cent of companies in France.
 Its main role is to act as a coordinator between its members to better influence the pharmaceutical environment, in its large expertise field: scientific, legal, economic, industrial, training, communication.

 Andrew leads the development of Portal's disposable system.
 His background in electromechanical systems as well as high-volume mechanical devices supports Portal in the development of a scaleable system.
 Previously, Andrew was the first engineering hire at Fractyl, a surgical startup that he saw through first-in-human clinical testing.
 Prior to Fractyl, Andrew was at Cambridge Consultants where he developed drug delivery products for clients ranging from startups to large pharmaceutical companies.
-Andrew has a BS in Mechanical Engineering from F.W.Olin College of Engineering.
+Andrew has a BS in Mechanical Engineering from FW Olin College of Engineering.

-Dr Cole gained his PhD in Solid State Physics of Giant Magnetoresitive Materials grown by Molecular Beam Epitaxy at the University of Leeds in 2004.
+Dr Cole gained his PhD in Solid State Physics of Giant Magnetoresitive Materials grown by Molecular BeamEpitaxy at the University of Leeds in 2004.
 He then went on to work for Narec, the UK’s NationalRenewable Energy Centre in the Photovoltaics division where he initially worked as a Process Technologistand later a Business Development Manager.
 During this time, Dr Cole was part of the team responsible fora world record in photovoltaic conversion efficiency for multicrystalline solar cells.
 Subsequently, whenfaced with a change in government priorities and a reduction in funding for Photovoltaics, Dr Cole led aprocess of inward investment from a Swedish Greentech company leading in the separation of the Narecphotovoltaics division into a separate company, Narec Solar.
 Dr Cole was appointed Managing Director ofthis company.
 Dr Cole then went on to work as Chief Scientist at PolyPhotonix, leading a team of 5 scientists to developorganic light emitting technology for a wearable device that provides sight saving retinal treatments.
 Thedevice is now available commercially in a number of countries.At the start of 2017, Dr Cole moved to CPI and is working within the Strategic Marketing team within theremit of printable electronics for smart supply chains and smart pharmaceutical packaging.
-He is currently leading an initiative to understand the capability requirements for a UK based centre of excellence in smart pharmapackaging.
+He recently ledan initiative to understand the capability requirements for a centre of excellence in smart pharmapackaging.
 He is currently leading the CPI Strategic Marketing Smart Packaging Initiative and is keen to helpsupportthe development and scale up of innovations that will improve supply chains, reduce wastage andimprove patient outcomes.

 Graduating as a pharmacist in 1989, Isabelle Debrix oriented her career towards hospital pharmacy.
 She was appointed Hospital Practitioner in 1995 at Hospital Tenon where she then served as the Pharmacy Department Head from 2009 to 2014.
 Presently Dr. Debrix manages the Medication Department for the Eastern Parisian Hospital Group including hospitals Saint Antoine, Tenon, Trousseau, Rothschild and Laroche Guyon.